eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Overview

-- **Total Estimated Duration:** The front end deployments and maiinet deployments of smart contract will take 2 months of work, plus one month of testing and debuging.
+- **Total Estimated Duration:** The frontend deployment and mainnet deployment of smart contract will take 2 months of work, plus one month of testing and debugging.

 ### Milestone 1  — Implement redesigned Swap frontend